iszczesniak/cpp/shared_ptr/index.md

 most likely be inlined, and the constructors elided when returning the managing object.

-Interestingly, `make_shared` allocates as one piece the memory for the managed data and the managing data structure with *one memory allocation*, and then creates *in place* (i.e., without allocating memory) the managed data and the managing data structure, which is faster than two separate memory allocations.
+Interestingly, `make_shared` allocates *in one piece* (i.e., with one memory allocation) the memory for the managed data and the managing data structure, and then creates *in place* (i.e., without allocating memory) the managed data and the managing data structure, which is faster than allocating memory separately for the managed data and the managing data structure.

 # Conclusion